better/baseimage/README.md

 The analytics image builds on the Alpine image, adding Postgres and a number of useful Python packages (Numpy, Tensorflow, etc).

+## Node Alpine

+The Node Alpine image is a minimal node image that has ssl certs updated and librdkafka.

 ## Testing

 You can verify that this works by building locally, e.g. `docker build . -f Dockerfile.analytics`.